Zeanog/Neo.Tools.StateMachine/README.md

 Uses Antlr to generate parser and lexer

-I am also currently working on a debugger.
-Debugging this can be a pain in the ass sometimes.

 I have used this to manage menus in projects for Great Wolf Lodge and Kennedy Space Center

 Also included: